 What good context actually looks like

-From running thousands of digest sessions, the context block that consistently produces useful first responses has five parts.
+After working this pattern into real repos, the context block that consistently produces useful first responses has five parts.

 Tech stack.
 A one-line summary of the languages, frameworks, and major libraries.
 The AI uses this to know which idioms to reach for.